Air Fryer Cinnamon Apple Rings

 A fun take on traditional dried apple rings – these Cinnamon Sugar Covered rings are a great after school Fall treat.

-- This is an incredibly easy recipe, and after a little prep work, are ready in only minutes.
+• This is an incredibly easy recipe, and after a little prep work, are ready in under 20 minutes.

-These Fall inspired Cinnamon Apple Rings are quick, easy and a great after school snack.
+These Fall inspired Cinnamon Apple Rings are quick, easy and a great after school snack or pack them and take them to work with you to eat on break!

 Ingredients for Air Fryer Cinnamon Apple Rings